click to learn more

 - supporting intersex individuals, including those further marginalized by sexism, homophobia, trans-phobia, gender-variant-phobia and racism, by providing contact with other intersex people, support, information, and resources grounded in feminist, multi-gendered, multi-racial, queer-postive perspectives and values

-- advocating for legal protection from discrimination based on intersex status, such as a ban on IGM
+- advocating for legal protection from discrimination based on intersex status

 - advocating for intersex adults’ right to accurate legal gender recognition